Lugton

-Lugton is a small village or hamlet in East Ayrshire, Scotland with a population of 80 people.
+Lugton is a hamlet in East Ayrshire, Scotland with a population of 80 people.
 The A736 road runs through on its way from Glasgow, 15 mi to the north, to Irvine in North Ayrshire.
 Uplawmoor is the first settlement on this 'Lochlibo Road' to the north and Burnhouse is to the south.
 The settlement lies on the Lugton Water which forms the boundary between East Ayrshire and East Renfrewshire as well as that of the parishes of Dunlop and Beith.

 History

 In the 1830s the village consisted of only four houses: the hotel or inn, the smithy, and two toll houses.
 In 1845 the New Statistical Account records six other houses where spiritous liquors were sold.
 The road up from Uplawmoor was called the Lochlibo Road on the 1860s OS.
 The Lugton Inn was sadly destroyed by fire in the early 2000s.
 The name 'Lugton' is not marked on Timothy Pont's map of 1604.
 Some of the Lugton area farms are indicated, with Waterlands, Duniflett, Biggart, Roshead (Ramshead), and Knokmend (Knockmade).
 A Waterland Mill is shown.
 Armstrong's map of 1775, does not show Lugton or its farms and the only road passes Lochlibo from Glasgow and heads up through the Caldwell estate to Paisley.
 Thomson's 1820 map marks a 'Keepers Cottage' which may have been on the main entrance drive running to the main road.
 The Paraffin Lamp Inn is not marked on the 1860 OS, however it is present on the 1895 edition.
 It appears to have been called the 'Paraffin Lamp' for many years, prior to which it was a private dwelling with outbuildings.
 It had a piggery and smokehouse and when it became an inn the dwelling house continued its use as a private home.
 The old site of Halket Loch lies not far away, once located near the various Halket Farms and that of Lochridgehills Farm.